Clastify logo

 A reliable workflow

 Start with the formula if you have it.
-The empirical formula gives atom ratios; the molecular ion peak can then turn this into a molecular formula.
-Next, estimate the degree of unsaturation by asking what combinations of rings, C=C bonds, C=O bonds or aromatic rings fit the formula.
-Don’t overcomplicate it unless the question asks you to.
+The empirical formula gives atom ratios, and the molecular ion peak can turn this into a molecular formula.
+Then estimate the degree of unsaturation by asking which combinations of rings, C=C\text{C=C} bonds, C=O\text{C=O} bonds or aromatic rings fit the formula.
+Don’t make this more complicated than the question needs.

-Use IR to spot functional groups, or to rule them out.
-A strong C=O absorption limits the options to aldehydes, ketones, carboxylic acids, esters or amides.
-A broad O–H absorption shifts the possibilities again.
+Use IR to identify functional groups, or to rule them out.
+A strong C=O\text{C=O} absorption narrows the possibilities to aldehydes, ketones, carboxylic acids, esters or amides.
+A broad O–H absorption changes the set of possible structures again.

 Use MS fragments to test possible carbon skeletons or functional groups.
-Then bring in ¹H NMR to choose between isomers.
+After that, use 1H^{1}\text{H} NMR to choose between isomers.
 The number of NMR signals checks symmetry; integration checks hydrogen counts; chemical shifts check nearby electronegative atoms or carbonyl groups; splitting checks neighbouring hydrogen atoms.

 Worked data set showing how formula, IR, MS and ¹H NMR evidence agree for propanone.